shrinerb/shrine/doc/refile.md

-While in Refile you configure attachments by passing options to `.attachment`, in Shrine you define all your uploading logic inside uploaders, and then generate an attacment module with that uploader which is included into the
+While in Refile you configure attachments by passing options to `.attachment`, in Shrine you define all your uploading logic inside uploaders, and then generate an attachment module with that uploader which is included into the
 model:

 ```rb